 AI Governance in Fraud Detection

-As AI-powered fraud detection becomes increasingly sophisticated, the regulatory landscape is shifting.
-Financial institutions must navigate a web of explainability requirements and governance standards that promise to transform how fraud prevention systems are selected, deployed, and monitored.
+As AI-powered fraud detection grows more capable, the regulatory landscape is shifting.
+Financial institutions must meet new explainability and governance standards that will transform how they select, deploy, and monitor fraud prevention systems.

 The Right to Explanation Under GDPR